 Hi Kids & Parents!

-Registration for the Edmonton 4-H Multi Club opens soon for the 2025/2026 year!
+Registration for the Edmonton 4-H Multi Club has now CLOSED for the 2025/2026 year!

 Ignite your child’s passion for learning and leadership with 4-H Alberta!
 Our thriving community nurtures youth through hands-on projects in life skills, science, technology, agriculture, community involvement, and public speaking.
 Give them the 4-H advantage!